CREATIVE PSYCHOLOGY WITH DR. DUG

 Is this a place where I can vent?

-We spend the 12 weeks examining the big picture and patterns in your life and much less time discussing the day to day issues.
+We spend the 6 sessions of YELR examining the big picture and patterns in your life and almost no time discussing the day to day issues.
 I have found that "venting" sessions often leave the client feeling worse and usually has very little benefit.
 For those clients seeking this type of therapy, you would be better served by another provider.

 Dr. Dug's Info

 Washington Psychologist License: PY60415676

 PSYPACT APIT #9761